 A daily feature highlighting a member of the women's basketball team

-Ashley Anderson is in her third year as an assistant athletic trainer for the East Carolina University athletic training team, joining the program in the summer of 2009.
+Ashley Anderson is in her fifth year as an associate athletic trainer for the East Carolina University athletic training team after joining the program in the summer of 2009.
 Anderson's primary sport responsibility is working with the women's basketball program.
 She is responsible for the day-to-day care, injury prevention, evaluation and rehabilitation for the Lady Pirates.
-In addition, Anderson also serves as the staff advisor for the Athletic Training Student Organization.

-Anderson, a native of Weston, Florida, is a Certified Athletic Trainer (ATC) and member of the National Athletic Trainers Association.
+A native of Weston, Fla., Anderson is a Certified Athletic Trainer (ATC) and member of the National Athletic Trainers Association.
 She is also a Licensed Athletic Trainer (LAT) through the North Carolina Board of Athletic Trainer Examiners.

 Anderson is engaged to Mike Yartin and plans to marry in the summer of 2014.
 The couple reside in Greenville.